Mmeckawy/Testing-Course/README.md

 # Testing
 ## Lab 2
-1. Function code and their tests for the following:
+1. Functions' codes and their tests for the following:
  - Function to check even and odd numbers
  - Function to find maximum and minimum value in an array